yamori/cidrizer/README.md

 - x parsing,
 - x remove trailing line, empty line
 - x then executing the module
-- design how info should be presented
+- x design how info should be presented
-- returning the info
+- returning the info, as a rendered page inserted into a div
 - 'insert examples' button, with multiple spacing.
-- rendering errors first
+- returning+rendering errors
-- rendering straight print-out of valid results
-- more fancy rendering
+- better style for the rendered returns.
 - Better Readme
 - bring in jquery + bootstrap as assets.